amirberenji1995/SciWriting/README.md

 Accoding to the instructor, time should be divided between these phases, accoding to **Figure 2**

 ![alt text](./time-allocation.jpg)

-*Figure1 - Phases of writing a research article and their main focal points*
+*Figure2 - Phases and their corresponding time share*

 ## Prewriting Tips